The Best Meat Probe Thermometer in 2024 (Buying Guide)

 6. MEATER

-OK, here’s the good: The MEATER – The Original True Wireless Smart Meat Probe Thermometers is super easy to sync, has a really nice app interface.
+OK, here’s the good: The MEATER – The Original True Wireless Smart Meat Probe Thermometers is super easy to sync, and has a nice app interface.
 It reads the ambient temperature of the smoker as well as the probe inside the meat, and it has an algorithm that calculates an estimated cook time once you set your target temperature.

 The bad: It can only be used for meat since it’s completely wireless (which means you can’t use it for cheese making or candy).
 I had to leave my smartphone within 50 feet of the smoker to maintain a connection, and the wide probe left a large hole in the food.
-All in all, since it’s only really useful for roasts, which placed it near the bottom of this list.
+All in all, since it’s only really useful for roasts, it placed it near the bottom of this list.
 But, we still liked the little thermometer.

 7. Anpro Touchscreen Digital Meat Cooking Thermometer and Timer with 2 Stainless Steel Probes